Zvi Bodie

 Zvi Bodie (born April 27, 1943) is an American economist, author and professor.
 He was the Norman and Adele Barron Professor of Management at Boston University, teaching finance at Questrom for 43 years before retiring in 2015.
-His textbook, Investments, (with Kane and Marcus) is the market leader and is used in the certification programs of the CFA Institute and the Society of Actuaries.
+His textbook, Investments (with Kane and Marcus) is the market leader and is used in the certification programs of the CFA Institute and the Society of Actuaries.
 Bodie's work has centered on pension finance and investment strategy.
 He continues to do consulting work and media interviews.

 Education and background

-Bodie holds a Ph.D in economics (1975) from the Massachusetts Institute of Technology, a M.A. in Economics (1970) from the Hebrew University, and a B.A. with Honors in Philosophy (1965) from Brooklyn College.
+Bodie holds a Ph.D. in economics (1975) from the Massachusetts Institute of Technology, a M.A. in economics (1970) from the Hebrew University, and a B.A. with Honors in philosophy (1965) from Brooklyn College.

 He has served on the finance faculty at the Harvard Business School and MIT Sloan School of Management.
 Bodie was on the editorial board of the Journal of Pension Economics and Finance, and served as an advisory member to the World Bank Project on Old Age Security.
 He was also a consultant to the State of Israel concerning reform of their pension system.

 In 2007 the Retirement Income Industry Association gave Bodie their Lifetime Achievement Award for applied research, and in 2019 he received the Plan Sponsor Council of America's Lifetime Achievement Award.
 He also won the Financial Analysts Journal Graham and Dodd Scroll in 1985 and 1996.

 Investment philosophy

-Bodie, an expert on retirement and financial economics, is a long-time advocate of diversity and "safety-first investing."
+Bodie advocates a defensive investment strategy that centers around diversifying, hedging, insuring and saving.

 In 1995 he offered a warning about the risks of investing heavily in stocks, in a journal article: On the Risk of Stocks in the Long Run.

-In 2003, he spoke again, about investing too heavily in the stock market, saying "people who have been following conventional investment advice are probably taking more risk than they should and don't even know it.
+In 2003, he said "people who have been following conventional investment advice are probably taking more risk than they should and don't even know it.
 They've been told not to worry about the stock market going down because in the long-run, stocks are going to beat everything else.
 That's a fundamental fallacy."

-After the stock market crash of 2007--2008, in a 2009 interview, he advised:
+After the 2008 financial crisis, in a 2009 interview, he advised:

-Bodie added "he follow[ed] his own advice and did not lose a penny in the recent market meltdown."
+He added "he follow[ed] his own advice and did not lose a penny in the recent market meltdown."
+But Bodie offered his advice in March 2009, at the end of the bear market.
+In the following years stock markets rose sharply, the Dow Jones for example more than doubled in the following five years.

-Prior to, and during, the 2020 COVID-19 pandemic, he offered advice on how people can use the principles of risk management to protect their investments, and plan for unforeseen risks.
-Bodie prescribes a diversified portfolio that includes products with guaranteed returns such as government bonds and traditional retirement plans that assure a minimum interest rate.

-His investment strategy consists of a five-step process to analyze and evaluate what kinds of risks one faces, and how to determine the best way to implement an investment plan.

-Bodies' five-step plan consists of Risk identification, Risk assessment, Selection of risk-management techniques, Implementation, and Review; the five steps are then followed by a four-step processof: